Steriva/phd-thesis-code/README.md

 This repository contains some code used to produce the results in the thesis "Advanced Data-Driven Techniques for State Estimation in Nuclear Reactors" by Stefano Riva in Nuclear Engineering at Politecnico di Milano, 2025.

 The code is organized in folders, each containing a specific part of the thesis.
+The data used to produce the results can be downloaded from the Zenodo repository at the following [link](https://doi.org/10.5281/zenodo.18097707).

 ## Requirements